-- a) Environmental protection measures outlined above, which are applicable to bridge construction and maintenance, will be adhered to; - b) Any proposed bridge installations require a permit from DOEC; - c) Photographs of all bridge installations will be taken prior to and after the installation has been completed (as per applicable DOEC temporary water crossing permit conditions).
-The OSEM will be responsible for collecting these photographs.
+- a) Environmental protection measures outlined above, which are applicable to bridge construction and maintenance, shall be adhered to; - b) Any proposed bridge installations require a permit from DOEC;

+- c) Photographs of all bridge installations shall be taken prior to and after the installation has been completed (as per applicable DOEC temporary water crossing permit conditions).
+The OSEM shall be responsible for collecting these photographs.
 However, the Contractor can collect these photographs in order to proceed with schedule if the OSEM is not available.
-The Contractor would then be responsible to provide these crossing site photographs to the OSEM within twenty-four (24) hours; - During bridge construction all applicable guidelines will be adhered to, including, but not limited to: DOEC Environmental Guidelines for Bridges and Watercourse Crossings, DFO Clear Span Bridges Operational Statement, DFO Fact Sheet for Temporary Bridges, and DFO Fact Sheet for Bridge Construction/Demolition;

-- e) To safely convey peak flows, permanent bridges will be designed for a hundred (100) year return period streamflow; - f) Temporary bridges will consider the following basic design criteria: - i) Hydraulic design will be based on the 1:2 year storm event, or as applicable in DOEC permit conditions; - ii) Abutment logs will be placed a minimum of 1 meter from the top of the bank; - iii) Deck height will be a minimum of 250 cm above the bank height; and - iv) Deck height will be a minimum of 450 cm above the water surface at the time of installation. - Each installation will take into consideration site-specific conditions and appropriate criteria will be accepted by the OSEM; - g) The upstream and downstream sides of abutments must be protected with erosion prevention structures as outlined in Section, "Erosion Prevention and Sediment Control" within this document, to prevent erosion and scouring; - Roadside embankments near the watercourse will be adequately protected from erosion by installing applicable erosion prevention structures as outlined in Section, "Erosion Prevention and Sediment Control"; - i) Adequate erosion protection as per Section, "Erosion Prevention and Sediment Control", will be provided where roadside ditches discharge into the watercourse near the bridge; - j) Abutments and piers will be constructed in the dry and where possible during times of low flow; - buring construction of concrete components, formwork will be constructed to prevent any fresh concrete from entering bodies of water.
-Dumping of concrete or washing of tools and equipment in any body of water is prohibited; - Periodic maintenance such as painting, resurfacing, clearing of debris, or minor repairs, will be carried out without causing any physical disruption of the watercourse.
-Care will be taken to prevent spillage of pollutants into the water; - m) All waste materials will be disposed of in accordance with all regulations and approvals; - n) All areas affected will be returned to a state that resembles local natural conditions; and - During rehabilitation activities following the end of construction, all temporary bridges will be removed.
-All crossing sites will be inspected by the OSEM for satisfactory site rehabilitation with respect to bank slopes and in-stream conditions.
+The Contractor would then be responsible to provide these crossing site photographs to the OSEM within twenty-four (24) hours; - d) During bridge construction all applicable guidelines shall be adhered to, including, but not limited to: DOEC Environmental Guidelines for Bridges and Watercourse Crossings, DFO Clear Span Bridges Operational Statement, DFO Fact Sheet for Temporary Bridges, and DFO Fact Sheet for Bridge Construction/Demolition; - e) To safely convey peak flows, permanent bridges shall be designed for a hundred (100) year return period streamflow; - f) Temporary bridges shall consider the following basic design criteria: - Hydraulic design shall be based on the 1:2 year storm event, or as applicable in DOEC permit conditions; - ii) Abutment logs shall be placed a minimum of 1 meter from the top of the bank; - iii) Deck height shall be a minimum of 250 cm above the bank height; and - iv) Deck height shall be a minimum of 450 cm above the water surface at the time of installation. - f) Each installation shall take into consideration site-specific conditions and appropriate criteria shall be accepted by the OSEM; - g) The upstream and downstream sides of abutments must be protected with erosion prevention structures as outlined in Section, "Erosion Prevention and Sediment Control" within this document, to prevent erosion and scouring; - Roadside embankments near the watercourse shall be adequately protected from erosion by installing applicable erosion prevention structures as outlined in Section, "Erosion Prevention and Sediment Control"; - i) Adequate erosion protection as per Section, "Erosion Prevention and Sediment Control", shall be provided where roadside ditches discharge into the watercourse near the bridge; - j) Abutments and piers shall be constructed in the dry and where possible during times of low flow; - buring construction of concrete components, formwork shall be constructed to prevent any fresh concrete from entering bodies of water.
+Dumping of concrete or washing of tools and equipment in any body of water is prohibited;

+- Periodic maintenance such as painting, resurfacing, clearing of debris, or minor repairs, shall be carried out without causing any physical disruption of the watercourse.
+Care shall be taken to prevent spillage of pollutants into the water; - m) All waste materials shall be disposed of in accordance with all regulations and approvals; - n) All areas affected shall be returned to a state that resembles local natural conditions; and - During rehabilitation activities following the end of construction, all temporary bridges shall be removed.
+All crossing sites shall be inspected by the OSEM for satisfactory site rehabilitation with respect to bank slopes and in-stream conditions.

-10.17 BUFFER ZONES
+11.17 BUFFER ZONES